You're in! Now about that financial aid...

 Congratulations, high school senior!
 Right now, you’re likely busy making a decision about which of the fantastic college acceptances you want to accept.
 As you decide what dorms you like, which clubs you’ll join, and which campus environment feels right for you, you’re likely a bit confused about what to make of the financial aid package the college sent you.
 Perhaps you didn’t get as much aid as you hoped for or maybe you got a generous scholarship but can’t figure out what the real bottom line is going to be.
 Read on for tips on how to understand your financial aid letters and compare them equally.

-Understanding the Types of Aid Offered
+Types of Financial Aid Offered

 If you’re like most students, your aid offer will likely include a couple different types of assistance.
 Scholarships, grants, loans, and work-study are all common forms of financial aid and each type offers a different way for you to and your family to cover the costs.